royyandzakiy/esp-idf-mqtt-basic/README.md

     - WiFi SSID
     - WiFi Password (keep empty if there is none)
     - MQTT Broker URL
-    - MQTT Broker Username
+    - MQTT Broker Username (keep empty if there is none)
-    - MQTT Broker Password
+    - MQTT Broker Password (keep empty if there is none)
 - Build, Compile, Flash, Monitor
 - Check you broker for the topic `/topic/qos1`, there should be a message `data_3`
 - You can test the mqtt of the device by publishing to the topic `/topic/qos0`